Fort Trumbull: Naval Underwater Sound Laboratory

 During World War II, Fort Trumbull hosted an office of Columbia University's Division of War Research, which developed passive sonar systems.
 By 1946, this was consolidated with Harvard University's Underwater Sound Laboratory at Fort Trumbull.
 A result of this work was that Fort Trumbull was the location for the Naval Underwater Sound Laboratory from 1946 to 1970, which developed sonar and related systems for US Navy submarines.
 In 1970, the Sound Laboratory was merged with the Naval Underwater Weapons Systems Center (NUWS) to form the Naval Underwater Systems Center (NUSC) in Newport, Rhode Island.
 Work continued at both locations until the facility at Fort Trumbull was finally closed in 1996, marking the end of almost a century and a half of Fort Trumbull's service as a federal military facility.

 State park

 After a redevelopment period lasting several years, Fort Trumbull was opened as a state park in the year 2000.
-It is used as a site for concerts and other special events.
+Exhibits include informative markers, cannon and artillery crew displays, and gun emplacements.
+The interior features restored 19th-century living quarters and a mock laboratory furnished to resemble a 1950s era office facility.
+The park also offers a large fishing pier and is a site for concerts and other special events.
 The main fort is open to the public and has an elevator to access the upper portions of the fort.
-There is a museum about the fort in the former officers' quarters.